7 Essential Telemarketing Skills

-Persistence means continuing to call (albeit making sure you’re targeting the right market with an appropriate proposition) and making those all-important follow ups.
-A client informed me recently that he won a new client from what he thought was a new enquiry.
+Persistence means continuing to call (albeit making sure you’re targeting the right market with an appropriate proposition) and making those all-important follow-ups.
+A client informed me recently that he won a new client from what he thought was a new inquiry.
 When he went to see them, they informed him that it was actually the result of a cold call we made to them nearly 17 months ago!
-The time just wasn’t right before but, as we’d kept in touch, we were front of mind.
+The time just wasn’t right before but, as we’d kept in touch, we were in front of mind.
 And after 17 months the need has arisen for our client’s services.

 7. Be a Problem Solver

 Overcoming objections is a key skill when it comes to successful outcomes.
-They are an inevitable reality of cold calling life.
-Therefore, since most objections tend to be standard, plan for them and practise your response.
+They are an inevitable reality of cold-calling life.
+Therefore, since most objections tend to be standard, plan for them and practice your response.
 Make sure those responses include good questions to clarify the objection rather than another sales pitch trying to over-convince the buyer how much better you are.